hatim-developer/meg4x-test-task/README.md

 In this exercise, we’ll walk through the specification, planning, and development of a feature using [Cocos Creator](https://www.cocos.com/en) and [TypeScript](https://www.typescriptlang.org/).

+## Main Goal
-Main Goal: Plan and develop the proposed specification using [MVVM Architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and [Reactive Programming](https://www.baeldung.com/cs/reactive-programming) patterns.
+Plan and develop the proposed specification using [MVVM Architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and [Reactive Programming](https://www.baeldung.com/cs/reactive-programming) patterns.
 While the provided UI/UX designs serve as a reference, feel free to explore your own ideas during development.

+- Please note that MVC, MVP, MVA, and other architecture patterns won’t be accepted as valid solutions.

+    - We understand that this might be your first time working with MVVM and Reactive patterns.
+If that’s the case, we’d prefer to see your ability to learn and start implementing the proposed ones, rather than fully completing the task requirements with alternative solutions.
 ## Before we begin ...

 - Install [Cocos Creator dashboard](https://www.cocos.com/en/creator-download).